d-kuznetsov/image-processing-tool/README.md

-# Web application for processing images
+# Web application for processing images img-upload

 This simple web application, developed as part of the **web technology course (ss2020)**, allows you to upload and process photos (reduce size and quality, extract a square shape and the primary colors).